babylouie28/renoise-ng/lua/com.neurogami.RandyNoteColumns.xrnx/README.md

 Each time the timer function is called it grabs a random number from 1 to 100.
 If this number is lower than the provided percentage for triggering then the code picks what other column to solo.
 If there is only one other column then that's the one that comes to life.

 The third parameter is the odds (again, a number from 1 to 100) of reverting back to the first note column if it's not currently playing.
+This is the "percentage for unsoloing."

 The remaining  parameters are for relative odds of the non-first note columns being selected.
 If, for example, the track has three note columns then you'll see fields for "Note column 2" and Note column 3".